dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 * Speedier, lower cost builds.
 * Significant platform improvements, to be released over the coming months.

-The dbt Cloud CLI, powered by [dbt Cloud](/docs/cloud/about-cloud/dbt-cloud-features), is distinct from [dbt Core](https://github.com/dbt-labs/dbt-core), an open-source command-line tool for dbt.
-Both tools are command lines that use the same dbt commands, but the dbt Cloud CLI is tailored to run specifically on dbt Cloud's infrastructure.
+The dbt Cloud CLI and [dbt Core](https://github.com/dbt-labs/dbt-core), an open-source project, are both command line tools that let you run your dbt projects and use the same dbt commands.
+The key difference is that the dbt Cloud CLI is designed to work specifically with dbt Cloud's infrastructure.

 ## Install dbt Cloud CLI